This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 Raising Your Ransom: The 7 Buckets Money System

-The money organization system that I’m going to describe to you — and recommend that you follow — is something that I learned from “Life’s Golden Buckets: The Budgeting Habits of the Super Rich” by Kieron Sweeney.
-In the book, Sweeney took the opportunity to go into more detail than in his TED Talk about this topic.
+The money organization system that I’ll describe — and recommend you follow — is something I learned from “Life’s Golden Buckets: The Budgeting Habits of the Super Rich” by Kieron Sweeney.
+In the book, Sweeney went into more detail than in his TED Talk about this topic.
 Sweeney also covers Life’s Golden Buckets in his book “Buy Back Your Life: How to Get Rich Without Losing Your Soul.”

 ==> Click here to read my review of the “Life’s Golden Buckets” book. <==

 Sweeney calls the system Life’s Golden Buckets.
 I call it the 7 Buckets Money System.
 It doesn’t matter what you call it, as long as you use it.
-I’ve noticed that my life has been definitely improved whenever I’ve followed the system.
-I’ve also noticed that my life has gone into chaos whenever I haven’t followed the system.
+My life has improved whenever I follow the system, and my life has gone into chaos whenever I haven’t followed it.

-The 7 Buckets Money System, as you can tell from its name, has 7 buckets.
-Each bucket has its own purpose for the money that’s placed in it.
-For the purposes of this analogy about ransom, in the section titles, I’m going to refer to each bucket as being a ransom demand.
+The 7 Buckets Money System, as you can tell from its name, has seven buckets.
+Each bucket has its own purpose for the money placed in it.
+For this analogy about ransom, I will refer to each bucket as being a ransom demand in the section titles.
 The buckets are Income Tax, Investing, Spending, Education, Play, Giving, and Necessities.

-Keep in mind that when you gain your freedom and even as you gain your freedom, that you can be a liberator for others.
+When you gain your freedom, and even as you gain your freedom, you can liberate others.

 “The best way to help the poor is to not be one of them.” – Bob Harrington

-Before I continue, it’s important to note that each of the 7 buckets can be a physical bucket or they can be bank accounts.
-For the sake of simplicity, I prefer bank accounts rather than having to divide exact amounts of physical money into each bucket.
+Each of the seven buckets can be a physical bucket or a bank account.
+I prefer bank accounts rather than having to divide exact amounts of physical money into each bucket.

-You can use a chequing account for the Necessities bucket and from there, you can divide the amounts for the other buckets into savings accounts.
-The nice thing about online banking is that you can also give each account a nickname, and the nickname can be the name of the bucket.
-It could be as often as once a week that you divide the amounts into the various buckets.
-Perhaps a certain day each week.
-You might even schedule a time for that and keep to your schedule.
+You can use a chequing account for the Necessities bucket, and from there, you can divide the amounts for the other buckets into savings accounts.
+A nice thing about online banking is that you can also give each account a nickname, which can be the bucket’s name.
+You could divide the amounts into the buckets as often as once a week.
+Perhaps a particular day each week.
+You can schedule a time for that and keep to your schedule.

-Now it’s time to get started with the first bucket, the first ransom demand.
+Now it’s time to start with the first bucket, the first ransom demand.

 Ransom Demand #1: Income Tax

-This seems like as good a place as any to mention that I’m not a lawyer or an accountant or a financial adviser.
-Please consult with your lawyer and with your accountant and with your financial adviser before you apply anything you read here.
+I’m not a lawyer, an accountant, or a financial adviser.
+Please consult with your lawyer, accountant, and financial adviser before applying anything you read here.
 I am not legally responsible for whatever actions you take and for whatever results you get.
 I’m simply sharing what I have found to be helpful.
-Your mileage may vary.

-UPDATE: Here are the spreadsheet templates that you can download and use to calculate your ransom.
-No sign up required.
+Here are spreadsheet templates you can download and use to calculate your ransom.
+No sign-up is required.

-Whether you use Microsoft Excel or Google Sheets or Apple’s Numbers or some other spreadsheet program, the same principles apply.
-Start with an amount at the top and work your way down through each of the buckets / demands in the same order as described in this post.
+The same principles apply when using Microsoft Excel, Google Sheets, Apple’s Numbers, or some other spreadsheet program.
+Start with an amount at the top and work your way down through each of the buckets/demands in the same order described in this post.

 The first bucket is Income Tax.
-If you’re an employee, you can skip this bucket for now because it’s already taken care of for you by being deducted off your paycheque.
+If you’re an employee, you can skip this bucket because it’s already taken care of by being deducted from your paycheque.

-If you have to directly take care of your income tax though, you might find this information useful.
+This information might be helpful if you have to take care of your income tax directly.
 It’s something I wish I had known before I was self-employed.
-If I had known it sooner, it definitely would’ve saved me a lot of pain.

 “If you’re paying more than 20% in taxes, you’re not paying your accountant enough money!” – Kieron Sweeney

-As an employee, you’re subject to whatever income tax bracket you happen to be in with your annual income.
+As an employee, you’re subject to whatever income tax bracket you are in with your annual income.
 You don’t get to claim much in terms of deductions and expenses, especially compared to being self-employed.

-As a self-employed person, you have the opportunity to claim deductions and expenses which help to reduce your taxable income.
+As a self-employed person, you can claim deductions and expenses, which help reduce your taxable income.
 You have a lot more that you can claim than if you’re an employee.
-You might even find that setting aside 20% to cover your income tax is too much.
-That’s okay.
-I have found that 20% is still accurate enough and an excellent guideline to follow.

 There’s something else worth mentioning here.
 You could handle all of your expenses through your company.
 Personal tax rates are higher than corporate tax rates.
-In other words, money that a person earns is taxed at a higher rate than money that a business earns.
+In other words, the money a person earns is taxed at a higher rate than the money a business earns.
 Corporate tax rates can be as low as 12% – 15%.

 One change like that can save you many thousands of dollars every year and millions of dollars over the course of your lifetime, especially when you factor in that you’ll get a much greater return on your investments when you handle income taxes and other taxes a lot differently than the vast majority of other people do.

-Something else that you can look into are tax shelters.
-I’m not saying specifically to do this.
-I’m simply mentioning that they exist.
-There are certain countries or states where you might not have to pay any kind of tax.
+Something else that you can look into is tax shelters.
+There are certain countries or states where you might not have to pay any tax.
 If you go this route, please let your money grow for the good of others.
 Please use your wealth wisely and help however you can.
 Be the greatest philanthropist you can be.

-For Income Tax, typically you would only have to pay it once a year before its annual due date.
+For Income Tax, typically, you would only have to pay it once a year before its annual due date.
 For Americans, that’s April 15.
 For Canadians, that’s April 30.
-In the meantime, you get to stockpile the money for your Income Tax throughout the rest of the year and maybe even earn some interest on it.
+In the meantime, you could stockpile the money for your Income Tax throughout the rest of the year and maybe earn interest on it.
 Why not?
 You might as well get paid for that money before you pay it to the government.

-Once you’ve put 20% of your gross income into your Income Tax bucket, the rest of your money is now your net income, your after tax income.
+Once you’ve put 20% of your gross income into your Income Tax bucket, the rest of your money is your net income, your after-tax income.

-Alternatively, you could put 10% of your gross income into your Income Tax bucket and 10% of your gross income into your Investing bucket, then the rest of your money is now your net income, your after tax income.
+Alternatively, you could put 10% of your gross income into your Income Tax bucket and 10% of your gross income into your Investing bucket, then the rest of your money is now your net income, your after-tax income.
 I learned about this strategy where you apply 10% of your gross income to your Investing from “Rich Habits: The Daily Success Habits of Wealthy Individuals” by Thomas C. Corley.
-The key is to make sure that the 10% for Income Tax is still enough.
+The key is ensuring that the 10% for Income Tax is still enough.

-Now that you’ve taken care of your Income Tax bucket, you’ll be dividing 100% of your net income — which is the rest of the money that is left over — into the next six buckets.
+Now that you’ve taken care of your Income Tax bucket, you’ll be dividing 100% of your net income — which is the rest of the money left over — into the following six buckets.

 Ransom Demand #2: Investing

-You’ll notice that when you follow the 7 Buckets Money System, you’re no longer spending all of your money.
-You’re keeping something for yourself.
-You’re expanding your life with each month that goes by.
+You’ll notice that you no longer spend all your money when you follow the 7 Buckets Money System.
+You’re keeping something for yourself and expanding your life each month.

-I’m sure you’ve heard about the recommendation to “pay yourself first.”
-The Investing bucket is where you do that.
+The Investing bucket is where you pay yourself first.
 Put a minimum of 10% of your net income into this bucket.
 Ideally, you’ll work your way up to 20%.
-Your investments would grow a lot faster once you’re putting in double the amount.
+Your investments would grow much faster once you put in double the amount.

 Let this money grow.
 Keep the principal amount invested.

-There once was a time when I had a written plan for steadily increasing my investing amount of my net income from 10% up to 20%.
+I’ve used a written plan for steadily increasing the investing amount of my net income from 10% up to 20%.
 I recommend that you do the same.
-Don’t make the same mistake I did though.
+Don’t make the same mistake I did.
 Keep your steady increases sustainable.
 Keep them gradual enough and also tied to any increases you have in income.
-If you simplify your expenses, that is also an excellent time to increase your investing.
+If you simplify your expenses, that is an excellent time to increase your investing.

 For the Investing bucket, there are many resources you can go to for more details on what to do in your Investing bucket so that you can grow your money.
 These resources include two of Tony Robbins’ books, “Money: Master the Game — 7 Simple Steps to Financial Freedom” and “Unshakeable: Your Financial Freedom Playbook — Creating Peace of Mind in a World of Volatility.”

-Robbins indicates the importance of meeting with a fiduciary, which is a financial adviser that can give you helpful advice without any ulterior motives.
-There are many great, practical concepts in both of those books, ones that are well worth learning and applying.
+Robbins indicates the importance of meeting with a fiduciary, a financial adviser who can give you helpful advice without ulterior motives.
+Both books have many excellent, practical concepts that are well worth learning and applying.

-And yes, there are certain investments that reduce your taxable income and even help make sure that you get an Income Tax refund.
+And yes, certain investments reduce your taxable income and even help ensure you get an Income Tax refund.

-That said, I’m not going to pretend to be some kind of investing wizard.
-The truth is that I’m basically starting over again from the beginning.
-I’ve had savings before and I’ve had some investments before, but I’ve foolishly used them up.
-Thankfully, you don’t have to follow my example in the mistakes that I’ve made.
+That said, I’m not an investing wizard.
+I’ve had savings and some investments before but foolishly used them up.
+But you don’t have to make the same mistakes I have.

-You don’t have to build up some money and then waste it.
-Over and over again.
-Like I have.
-You can apply a winning system consistently for all the rest of your life.
+You don’t have to build up some money and then waste it over and over again like I have.
+You can apply a winning system consistently for the rest of your life.
 You can apply wisdom and watch your life soar.

 Onward and upward.